Powerful brightening in a lightweight serum—store sealed and away from heat and light to preserve potency.

 - Hydrating feel with minimal stickiness

-- Easy to keep in a daily routine
+- Easy to pair with a simple daily routine

-- More gradual brightening than pure L-ascorbic acid serums
+- Brightening is usually slower than with pure L-ascorbic acid serums

 Biossance Squalane + Vitamin C Rose Oil

-- Too rich for very oily or acne-prone skin types
+- Can feel too rich for oily or acne-prone skin types

 Buying Guide